 The density of the target can be taken as either the specific gravity or the bulk density of lunar regolith.
 The concept of bulk density includes porosity and is always smaller than the density of individual regolith particles.
 Thus, whereas a representative value of density for individual regolith grains is ρ≈3 g cm-3, which is used for all calculations, representative values for regolith bulk density are approximately 1.30 g cm-3 at the surface and 1.52 g cm-3 at a depth of 10 cm [ref. ].
 However, the precise value of the target density adopted in the model seems to have only a small effect (~10%) in the model output as the total ejected mass falls off as ρ-0.2 (Eq.
 4.5).

 The model approximates the size distribution of ejecta as the size distribution of lunar regolith particles (Section 2.5).
-It further extends the results from lunar samples to particles < 5 microns by using LADEE measurements.
+It further extends the results from lunar samples to particles < 5 μ by using LADEE measurements.

 The ejecta model for total mass is based upon Housen and Holsapple [ref.20].
 Comparison to the old Zook [ref.
 11] formula was provided (Section 3.1).
 Comparison to other formulas frequently used for the calculation of ejecta rates were not provided.
-Here we assess this approach.
+Here, this approach is assessed.

 According to the formula adopted, the total mass ejected by an impactor is given by Eqs.
 2.18 and 4.1: